Muti: Pandemic year silenced culture, leaving world stunned - WTMJ

 Muti plans to be back in Chicago by the fall.

-The Ravenna Festival, founded 30 years ago by Muti’s wife, Cristina Mazzavillani Muti, reopens June 2 with an ambitious program of 120 musical, dance and theatrical performances and runs through July 31, despite uncertainty in the pace of reopening and the return of tourism.
-Optimistically, the program calls for 9:30 p.m. show times, even though a 10 p.m. curfew remains in place nationwide.
+The Ravenna Festival, founded 30 years ago by Muti’s wife, Cristina Mazzavillani, reopens June 2 with an ambitious program of 120 musical, dance and theatrical performances and runs through July 31, despite uncertainty in the pace of reopening and the return of tourism.
+Optimistically, the program calls for 9:30 p.m. curtain times, even though a 10 p.m. curfew remains in place nationwide.

 “It is a return of hope,” said general manager Antonio De Rosa.
 “We want to restore dignity to audiences with the possibility of listening live.”